 A number of research organizations examine lifestyle and psychographic characteristics of consumers.
-Psychographics combines the lifestyle traits of consumers (for example, whether they are single or married, wealthy or poor, well-educated or high school dropouts) and their personality styles with an analysis of their attitudes, activities, and values to determine groups of consumers with similar characteristics.
-We will talk more about psychographics and what companies do to develop further insight into what consumers want in Chapter 5 "Market Segmenting, Targeting, and Positioning".
+Psychographics9 combines the lifestyle traits of consumers and their personality styles with an analysis of their attitudes, activities, and values to determine groups of consumers with similar characteristics.
+One of the most widely used systems to classify people based on psychographics is the VALS (Values, Attitudes, and Lifestyles) framework.
+Using VALS to combine psychographics with demographic information such as marital status, education level, and income provide a better understanding of consumers.